weiss-lytics/Bio/README.md

 | **🎯 Core Interests** | Analytics Engineering, Solution Design, Workflow Automation |

 ## 💡 Philosophy

-I love bridging business needs with technical implementation—creating tools that are intentional, practical, and enjoyable to use.

 I believe the best software quietly solves problems and helps people work more effectively. ✨